Maritime fur trade: Russian-American Company

 Colony Ross, known as Fort Ross today, was built in California just north of San Francisco Bay.
 It was the RAC's southernmost outpost and operated from 1812 to 1841, and was established as an agricultural base for supplying the northern settlements with food as well as for conducting trade with Alta California.
 The Ross Colony included a number of settlements spread out over an area stretching from Point Arena to Tomales Bay.
 The administrative center was Port Rumianstev at Bodega Harbor, off Bodega Bay.
 An artel hunting camp was located on the Farallon Islands.
 Three ranches were established: the Kostromitinov Ranch on the Russian River near the mouth of Willow Creek, the Khlebnikov Ranch in the Salmon Creek valley about a mile (1.6 km) north of the present day Bodega, and the Chernykh Ranch near present-day Graton.
-Fort Ross employed native Alaskans to hunt seals and sea otters on the California coast.
+Fort Ross employed Alaska Natives to hunt seals and sea otters on the California coast.
 By 1840, California's sea otter population had been severely depleted.

-The Russian Emperor Alexander I issued the Ukase of 1821 which announced Russian hegemony over the Northwest Coast from 45°50′ north latitude onwards in a northern direction.
+Russian emperor Alexander I issued the Ukase of 1821 which announced Russian hegemony over the Northwest Coast from 45°50′ north latitude onwards in a northern direction.
 The only Russian attempt to enforce the ukase of 1821 was the seizure of the US brig Pearl by the Russian sloop Apollon, in 1822.
 The Pearl, a maritime fur trading vessel, was sailing from Boston to Sitka.
 On a protest from the US government, the vessel was released and compensation paid.
-Britain and the United States protested and negotiations ultimately resulted in the Russo-American Treaty of 1824 and the Anglo-Russian Convention of 1825.
+Britain and the United States protested the ukase and negotiations ultimately resulted in the Russo-American Treaty of 1824 and the Anglo-Russian Convention of 1825.
 These treaties established 54°40′ as the southern boundary of exclusively Russian territory.
 The Anglo-Russian treaty delineated the boundary of Russian America fully.
 The border began on the coast at 54°40′, then ran north along the mountains near the coast until it reached 141° west longitude, after which the boundary ran north along that line of longitude to the Arctic Ocean.
 Aside from boundary adjustments to the Alaska Panhandle, stemming from the Alaska boundary dispute of the late 19th century, this is the current boundary of the state of Alaska.
 In 1839 the RAC-HBC Agreement was signed, giving the Hudson's Bay Company a lease of the southeastern sector of what is now the Alaska Panhandle, as far north as 56° 30' north latitude.